NERVE BLOCKS

 How Are Nerve Blocks Used?

-Pain Specialists use different kinds of nerve blocks for different purposes.
+Pain Specialists use different kinds of nerve blocks for other purposes.

 - Therapeutic nerve blocks: used to treat painful conditions.
 Additionally, they contain a local anesthetic used to control acute pain.

-- Diagnostic nerve blocks: used to determine sources of pain. hese blocks contain a short-term anesthetic with the purpose of discovering the source of the pain signal by process of elimination.
+- Diagnostic nerve blocks are used to determine the sources of pain.
+These blocks contain a short-term anesthetic that allows for the identification of the source of the pain signal through a process of elimination.

 - Preemptive nerve blocks: used to prevent future pain that may occur from an upcoming procedure.

-- Sympathetic nerve block: performed to determine the presence of damage on the sympathetic nerve chain, a network of nerves extending the length of the spine.
-These nerves control some of the body’s involuntary functions, like controlling the diameter of blood vessels.
+- Sympathetic nerve block: performed to determine the presence of damage to the sympathetic nerve chain, a network of nerves extending the length of the spine.
+These nerves control some of the body’s involuntary functions, such as regulating the diameter of blood vessels.

-- Stellate ganglion block: This type of sympathetic nerve block reveals the existence of damage to the sympathetic nerve chain supplying the head, neck, chest, or arms.
-Although mainly used as a diagnostic block, the stellate ganglion block may provide relief from pain for an extended period of time.
+- Stellate ganglion block: This type of sympathetic nerve block helps reveal the existence of damage to the sympathetic nerve chain that supplies the head, neck, chest, or arms.
+Although primarily used as a diagnostic block, the stellate ganglion block may provide relief from pain for an extended period.

 - Facet joint block: Also known as a zygapophysial joint block, this block determines whether the pain stems from a facet joint.
 Facet joints sit toward the back of the spine, where each vertebra overlaps with the next.
 These joints guide and restrict the spine’s movement.